The magical Algarve coast in southern Portugal is one of the most popular summer destinations in Europe, and with good reason.

 Portimão

-Portimão is one of the largest towns in the Algarve and boasts staggering beaches like Praia da Rocha and Praia do Vao.
-To learn about Portimão’s fishing and canning history make sure you visit Museo de Portimão.
-But if you’re into older history, you’ll love the remains of the 5000 years old Megalithic Monuments of Alcalar.
+To learn about Portimão’s fishing and canning history, make sure you visit Museu de Portimão.
+But if you’re into older history, you’ll love the remains of the 5000-year-old Megalithic Monuments of Alcalar.

-Worth visiting is the 17th Century church, Igreja do Colégio.
+Worth visiting is the 17th-century church, Igreja do Colégio.
 Walk along the Ribeirinha esplanada, lines with palm trees and people watch at the Praça Manuel Teixeira Gomes square.
-Another monument you should see is the Fortaleza de Santa Catarina where you’ll get stunning views.

 Portimão is also great for water sports and boat trips to explore the cliffs and caves along the stunning Algarve coastline.

-The drive from Faro Airport to Portimão is about 50 minutes.
-There are both buses and trains from Faro, so you need to take the bus from the airport to Faro and change there.
-These are frequent with 3-4 buses an hour throughout the day.
-The train from Faro takes one and a half hours, but they stop running quite early at night so if you have a late flight you’ll have to stay the night in Faro.
+These are frequent, with 3-4 buses an hour throughout the day.
+The train from Faro takes one and a half hours, but they stop running quite early at night, so if you have a late flight, you’ll have to stay the night in Faro.
 The bus takes about one hour and forty-five minutes.

 Reflections on Algarve towns

-There is no doubt the towns in Algarve Portugal are worth a visit.
+There is no doubt that the towns in the Algarve are worth a visit.
 And there are towns for everyone, whether you like to party, surf, explore, or just chill at the beach.
 If you have the time, I suggest you go on an Algarve road trip to see a few of these charming places on your trip.

 Finally, make sure you follow these responsible travel tips so that you help preserve this beautiful corner of the world.
-That includes avoiding the Zoomarine in Albufeira where you disturbingly can swim with captive dolphins.
+That includes avoiding the Zoomarine in Albufeira, where you disturbingly can swim with captive dolphins.
 Read more about unethical animal tourism to avoid here.

 Pin it for later!